Updated February 14 2021.

 – WordPress – https://wordpress.org/about/privacy/

 – Google Drive – https://policies.google.com/privacy?hl=en-US

 – Zoom – https://zoom.us/privacy

 We may use information that we collect about you or that you provide to us, including Personal Information, to measure usage of the Services, to analyze the effectiveness of our Services, to conduct research, to improve and enhance functionality of the Services, to provide support for the Services and respond to requests and inquiries, to provide you with notices, such as updates or changes that we may make to the Services, and to market and advertise the Services, including through promotional e-mail messages, directly or in partnership with other parties.

 We may from time to time aggregate information in certain data analysis, reports, or other interpretations of trends for both internal and external purposes.

 Submissions to the Services

-Study Hall does not control the submissions made to the Services (including the oSTEM TAMU Slack (the “Slack”)) and cannot control if such submissions are made public.
+oSTEM @ TAMU does not control the submissions made to the Services (including the oSTEM TAMU Discord server (the “Discord”)) and cannot control if such submissions are made public.
 However, all submissions to the Services are made in confidence and should not be disclosed to any third party.
 Members use our Services to share their expertise, insight, and sources.
 This includes sensitive information that could jeopardize their professional standing if used irresponsibly.

 oSTEM @ TAMU, however, cannot guarantee the ultimate privacy of your submissions to the Services and is not responsible for third party sharing of such information.
 All users must follow oSTEM @ TAMU’s Community Agreement available at here.
 Continued use of the Services are contingent on you following the Code of Conduct.